 What is community solar?

-Community solar projects can be located on buildings—like businesses, government buildings, schools or churches—or free-standing in undeveloped areas.
+A community solar project can be developed by anyone, including local nonprofits, businesses, schools, churches, tribal entities and other organizations.
+The projects can be located on buildings or free-standing in undeveloped areas.
 Customers of Portland General Electric, Pacific Power and Idaho Power can subscribe to a portion of a community solar project and get credits on their energy bills.
+This means more Oregonians can share in solar benefits, even if they rent, live in a condo, lack a sunny roof or don’t have the budget to install solar panels now.
+Community solar also means more local solar development and clean energy jobs here in Oregon.

 Because few people have developed community solar projects before, Energy Trust offers an incentive to help local organizations navigate the financial and technical challenges of a typical community solar project.